Belgium in the Eurovision Song Contest 2010: Internal selection

-The Belgian entry for the 2010 Eurovision Song Contest was selected via an internal selection by VRT.
-On 25 November 2009, the broadcaster announced that they had selected Tom Dice to represent Belgium in Oslo.
+The Belgian entry for the 2010 Eurovision Song Contest was selected via an internal selection by VRT together with an international jury panel following conversations with record labels, composers and music experts.
+On 25 November 2009, the broadcaster held a press conference at the Reyerslaan in Schaerbeek where they announced that they had selected Tom Dice to represent Belgium in Oslo.
 Dice was the runner-up in the third series of the reality singing competition X Factor Belgium.
 Among artists that were previously rumoured to be selected for the competition included Turkish Eurovision Song Contest 2009 participant Hadise, Milk Inc., Natalia and Belgian Eurovision Song Contest 2003 participant Urban Trad.
+After a number of writing sessions, three songs were presented to VRT, from which the song "Me and My Guitar", written by Dice, Jeroen Swinnen, and Ashley Hicklin was chosen.

-The song Tom Dice would perform at the contest, "Me and My Guitar", was presented to the public on 7 March 2010 during the television special Eurosong 2010: een song voor Tom Dice!, which took place at the Studio 5 in Schaerbeek and was hosted by Bart Peeters.
+"Me and My Guitar" was presented to the public on 7 March 2010 during the television special Eurosong 2010: een song voor Tom Dice!, which took place at VRT's Studio 5 in Schaerbeek and was hosted by Bart Peeters.
 The show was broadcast on Eén as well as online at the official Eurovision Song Contest website eurovision.tv.
-"Me and My Guitar" was written by Tom Dice himself along with Jeroen Swinnen and Ashley Hicklin.
 In addition to the presentation of the song, five experts also provided suggestions to Dice for his Eurovision performance.
-The experts were Marcel Vanthilt (singer and television presenter), Siska Schoeters (Studio Brussel presenter), André Vermeulen (Belgian commentator at the Eurovision Song Contest), Peter Van de Veire (radio MNM presenter) and Sergio (Belgian Eurovision Song Contest 2002 participant).
+The experts were Marcel Vanthilt (singer and television presenter), Siska Schoeters (Studio Brussel presenter), André Vermeulen (Belgian commentator at the Eurovision Song Contest), Peter Van de Veire (radio MNM presenter) and Sergio (Belgian 2002 participant).
 The show was watched by 885,162 viewers in Belgium with a market share of more than 35%.
 Tom Dice later filmed the music video for "Me and My Guitar" in the United States, and the video was released to the public on 21 April 2010.